cgrinker/bored/docs/storage.md

 ## Next Steps (Prioritised Backlog)

 1. Instrument storage and WAL paths with telemetry for latch wait time, checkpoint cadence, and retention pruning, surfacing the data through diagnostics endpoints.
-2. Finish the undo walkers for long-lived transactions and add crash/restart drills that prove before-image replay across overflow chains.
+2. Build crash/restart drills that exercise the new undo walker across overflow chains and validate before-image consistency on restart.
 3. Benchmark FSM refresh, retention pruning, and overflow replay using representative workloads to establish performance baselines and regression thresholds.
 4. Finalise operator-facing tooling and documentation for retention, checkpoint scheduling, and recovery workflows.